benzcash/zcash-in-a-box/README.md

 - [X] Tekton tasks to create random secret
 - [X] Tekton task to build and upload zcash binary to Minio
 - [X] Make runner Docker image for deployments
-- [ ] Deploy Tekton triggers ?? <-- not yet needed
-- [ ] Create deployment for binary
+- [X] Create deployment for binary
-- [ ] Tekton task to deploy built binary miners
-- [ ] Tekton task to deploy built binary workers
+- [ ] Tekton task to deploy
-- [ ] Deploy metrics tools
+- [X] Deploy metrics tools
 - [ ] Deploy dashboards
 - [ ] Setup CI for runner Dockerfile

+# TODO
+- Prometheus target labels should be more dynamic

 ## Security